 Cosmetic dental procedures are rarely if ever covered by insurance.
 So you might want to have a good credit card handy if you’d like to have some of that work done.

 HMO, PPO or indemnity plan?

 Dental insurance comes in three varieties: HMO, PPO and indemnity plans.

-The advantage of PPOs over indemnity plans is that dentists within the PPO network typically agree to accept lower fees for procedures, according to Ireland.
+The advantage of PPOs over indemnity plans is that dentists within the PPO network typically agree to accept lower fees for procedures.
 So, a crown that results in $500 in patient costs under an indemnity plan might mean $400 in out-of-pocket costs under a PPO plan.

 “That’s the advantage of any plan with a network — there’s a negotiated discount,” Ireland says.
 “You’re paying based on the discounted rate.
 The doctor can’t bill you for the difference.”

 One disadvantage if you’re considering buying any individual dental plan is that they often come with waiting periods that typically don’t apply to patients in group plans.